Sodomy law: Mauritius

+Consensual sodomy was decriminalized by the Supreme Court of Mauritius in a decision dated 4 October 2023, which found that the criminal code provision banning sodomy was unconstitutional.
+Same-sex intercourse between women was never illegal.

-According to an unofficial translation of Section 250 of the Mauritius Criminal Code of 1838, "Any person who is guilty of the crime of sodomy ... shall be liable to penal servitude for a term not exceeding 5 years."
+Previously, Section 250(1) of the Mauritius Criminal Code of 1838 held that "Any person who is guilty of the crime of sodomy ... shall be liable to penal servitude for a term not exceeding 5 years."
+Under the Supreme Court's 2023 judgement, the section should "be read so as to exclude such consensual acts from [its] ambit."

+Namibia

+The High Court of Namibia in Windhoek ruled that Namibia's common law crimes of “sodomy” and “unnatural sexual offences” were unconstitutional and invalid on 21 June 2024.
+The court also ruled on the same day that the inclusion of references to the crime of sodomy in the Criminal Procedure Act, Immigration Act, and Defense Act were similarly unconstitutional and invalid.

 New Zealand

 New Zealand inherited the United Kingdom's sodomy laws in 1854.

-The Offences Against The Person Act of 1867 changed the penalty of buggery from execution to life imprisonment for "Buggery".
-In 1961 in a revision of the Crimes Act, the penalty was reduced to a maximum of 7 years between consenting adult males.
+The Offences against the Person Act 1867 changed the penalty of buggery from execution to life imprisonment for "Buggery".
+In 1961 in a revision of the Crimes Act, the penalty was reduced to a maximum of seven years between consenting adult males.

 Homosexual sex was legalised in New Zealand as a result of the passing of the Homosexual Law Reform Act 1986.
 The age of consent was set at 16 years, the same as for heterosexual sex.

 North Korea

 No explicit anti-gay criminal law exists, but government media depicts LGBT people negatively and some gay couples have been executed for being "against the socialist lifestyle".